 Those who violate their duty to drive carefully and without distractions will rarely admit fault.
 When you are injured and anxious about medical expenses, the last thing you want to think about is dealing with insurance adjustors or the possibility of litigation.
-There are many benefits to hiring a Fort Worth distracted driving attorney to handle your claim.
+There are many benefits to hiring a distracted driving attorney to handle your claim.

 As your legal representative, we will leverage all resources to increase your potential settlement amount.
 This is accomplished with diligent investigations into the accident.